-In Scotland the recently published National Marine Plan (NMP) and the forthcoming Regional Marine Plans (RMPs) aim to provide this much needed planning framework by setting the foundations for coordinating all marine sectors and activities (including non-licensable activities) with an overarching duty to deliver sustainable development.
+Respecting the limits of the planet's environment, resources and natural resources needed for life are unimpaired and remain so for future biodiversity - to improve our environment and ensure that the licensable activities) with an overarching duty to deliver sustainable development.
 The National Marine Plan places the marine environment at the 'heart of the planning process to promote ecosystem health, resilience to human enforced change and the ability to support sustainable development and use'.
 If implemented correctly the NMP and RMPs could contribute greatly to meeting Scotland's biodiversity and sustainable development commitments, as well as act as a tool to inform licensing decisions.
 The additional development of an 'Action Programme' for each region (see Figure 5) will assist with the management of non-licensable activities.